Articles

 In particular, with the introduction of network virtualization, Oracle Solaris 11 provides innovative network resource management capabilities that provide a level of control that was not possible before, from slicing up large network pipes or controlling the impact of certain network traffic on your system to running applications in the cloud or in the data center.

-The new Oracle Solaris 11 network architecture (also known as project Crossbow) introduces the idea of network virtualization and network resource control to the OS.
-This new network architecture is built-in to Oracle Solaris 11 and ready to run in your Oracle Solaris 11 environment.
+The Oracle Solaris 11 network architecture (also known as project Crossbow) introduces the idea of network virtualization and network resource control to the OS.
+This network architecture is built-in to Oracle Solaris 11 and ready to run in your Oracle Solaris 11 environment.

 In this how-to guide, we will investigate an example scenario where there is a single system with a single network connection that we want to distribute among three distinct virtual application environments.
 By combining network virtualization with Oracle Solaris Zones (built-in OS virtualization), we will configure the system to ensure that key applications receive the network bandwidth they require while restricting lower-priority traffic.